morristech/BeSafe/README.md

 - Cloud analyzer which analyze clients data in anonymous manner
 - Multipile reports about active world threats, frequency map, threats birth point and relations and etc.

-You can access the project's Trello board here : http://bit.do/BeSafeBoard
+Access the project's Trello board here : http://bit.do/BeSafeBoard

-BeSafe and keep calm ;)
+Be safe and keep calm ;)